echambon/pweb/README.md

 CHANGELOGs
 ============
+0.1.6
+* reference to archive filename in database is not erased anymore when updating a publication entry

 0.1.5
 * you can now link a zip archive to a publication (to publish code, etc.)
 * corrected url field showing in bibtex entries even when no pdf file was uploaded